Tour de Tonka

-Tour de Tonka celebrated its 12th anniversary in 2017
+Tour de Tonka will celebrate its 13th anniversary in 2018

 "Minnesota's Ride" has grown to 3,500 riders in just over a decade's time

 “Bicycle riders participate because Tour de Tonka is pure fun,” Tim Litfin, Tour de Tonka Director, said.
 “All ages and all abilities– from families and recreational bicyclists to cycling teams and serious athletes– enjoy what Tour de Tonka offers them.”

 “It is all about the ride,” Litfin said.
 “Tour de Tonka is unlike other bike rides in the state and in the Upper Midwest.
 One major reason is our excellent volunteers that engage and assist the riders.
 Every year our riders tell us through a post-event survey that the level of commitment, the volunteers, the routes, the music, the rest stops, the mass start, the door prizes, the energy, the vendor fair, the food, the free wicking shirt and more make Tour de Tonka a one-of-a-kind event.”

 Tour de Tonka also partnered with the ICA Food Shelf to give participants an opportunity to make an impact with their ride.
 A portion of each rider’s registration fee is donated to the ICA.
 Riders can also donate money or non-perishable food items on or before the day of the ride.
 Remaining proceeds supported Minnetonka Community Youth Education and Early Childhood Programs.

 Mark your calendar for this year's Tour de Tonka, Saturday, August 4, 2018.